 We learn about other world faiths as part of our RE syllabus and incorporate multi faith celebrations into our topic work.
 In previous years we have had visits to multi faith centres and visitors to our school who have helped the children to experience music, dance, food, clothes and traditions from other cultures.

 The Christian Calendar plays a big part in our school life.
 We have a big harvest assembly held at Christ the Consoler which is really well attended.
 The children share songs, music, artwork and poems to show how important the harvest festival is.

 At Christmas we have Carol singing in school , a Christingle service in St. Helen’s where all the children make a Christingle and we put on a nativity production in Christ the Consoler which is magical as the children process through candlelit woods in the dark, wearing their nativity costumes.
 Christ the Consoler is lit up beautifully and it is joy and a pleasure to be part of the school Christmas celebrations.

-Around school there are displays to prompt children to think about our Christian Values - forgiveness, love , respect, joy, love, friendship, peace and justice.
+Around school there are displays to prompt children to think about our Christian Vision, including the values of - community, courage, creativity, forgiveness, joy, love and respect.
 We often pass around stones with these words written on them and children talk about examples of things that have happened which show their understanding of our values.

 The children are very empathetic towards other people around the world.
 The children are very active in supporting local and national charities.
 We also have moments of reflection when we consider how world events affect the lives of others and also historic events which we feel it is important to remember.